I have come to embrace the adage of our computer age:

 Online backup is a great way to keep a copy of your files off-site, stored on a server somewhere outside of your main computer.
 I like to use Carbonite as a continuous online backup system, which uploads the files from my selected hard drives and keeps them up-to-date on a remote server.

 Keep an eye on BitTorrent Sync.
 This tool is aimed at hardcore computer users, and takes some expertise to set up, but can offer a similar security in backups, without having to involve a third-party company.

 Setting up a robust backup system will ensure peace of mind and preparedness in the face of disaster.
 Backups are essential.
 Get to work now!

 What methods and tools do you use to back up your files?
+You do have make backups, right?
 Leave a comment to let us know.

 Enjoyed this article?